-Our calculations suggest that the firm breaks even by paying out funds if shares will be held for roughly another seven years, with payouts becoming more attractive the longer the shares will be held.36 Based on these calculations, we assume in the empirical work that all profits are in fact paid out each year.37
+Our calculations suggest that the firm breaks even by paying out funds if shares will be held for roughly another seven years, with payouts becoming more attractive the longer the shares will be held.35 Based on these calculations, we assume in the empirical work that all profits are in fact paid out each year.36 payroll tax equal to 0.16 for income levels below 7.5 basic amounts, but will also test the sensitivity of the results to using the assumption by Sørensen.

 Should a CHC place funds in a periodic fund?
-The rules are the same as for a non-corporate firm except that, from year 2005 on, the taxable amount on withdrawal accrues interest at the long-term bond rate.
+The rules are the same as for a noncorporate firm except that, from year 2005 on, the taxable amount on withdrawal accrues interest at the long-term bond rate.
 Rather than expression (11), the net benefits for a CHC from making use of periodic funds are positive if: